Ninth Chief Directorate (KGB)

-The Ninth Chief Directorate (also nicknamed Devyatka (девятка) of the KGB was the organization responsible for providing bodyguard services to the principal Communist Party of the Soviet Union (CPSU) leaders (and their families) and major Soviet government facilities (including nuclear-weapons stocks).
-The directorate consisted of 40,000 uniformed troops.
-It operated the Moscow VIP subway system, and the secure government telephone system linking high-level government and CPSU officers.
+The Ninth Chief Directorate (Девя́тое управле́ние), colloquially known as the Devyatka (Девятка), was a security force of the KGB responsible for the protection of high-ranking Communist Party of the Soviet Union (CPSU) members and important government facilities such as nuclear weapons stocks.
+It consisted of 40,000 uniformed troops that provided bodyguard services to the CPSU leadership and their families, operated the Moscow VIP subway system, and the Vertushka secure government telephone system that linked high-level government and CPSU officers.

-In mid-1992 the KGB's Ninth Directorate became the Main Guard Directorate (Glavnoye upravleniye okhraneniya, GUO) and in 1996 it was re-organized to the Federal Protective Service of Russia.
+The Ninth Directorate was dissolved in 1990 during the dissolution of the Soviet Union and replaced by the independent Main Guard Directorate of the Russian Federation in 1991 which was re-organized into the Federal Protective Service of Russia in 1996.

 History

 The Ninth Directorate of the KGB of the USSR was established by the decree of the Presidium of the Supreme Soviet of March 18, 1954.
 The 9th Directorate of the KGB under the Council of Ministers of the USSR was tasked with protecting the leaders of the party and government.
 The Directorate was responsible for protecting the country's top officials and the most important government and party facilities.
 It was in charge of the dachas and all vacation spots of the leaders of the party and government.

 Initially, the Directorate was located in the Lubyanka Building on Dzerzhinsky Square.
 In March 1967, it was transferred to Building No. 14 of the Moscow Kremlin.

 Abolished on February 29, 1990.
 The KGB Security Service was created on its basis, while its economic divisions were consolidated into the Special Operational and Technical Directorate under the Economic Directorate of the KGB of the USSR.

 On August 22, 1991, the Service was separated from the KGB and transformed into the Security Directorate under the Office of the President of the USSR.
 The actual successor of the 9th Directorate and the Security Service of the KGB is the Federal Protective Service (formed on the basis of the Main Security Directorate of the Russian Federation).